gurung-ajay/Vegetable-Image-Classification-with-CNN/README.md

 Python libraries I used:  Tensorflow, OpenCV, Matplotlib, Numpy and Scikit Learn

+I trained and measured the performance with train and validation data.
-I also performed evaluation using accuracy and f1 scores on which it performed well.
+Finally, I performed evaluation on unseen data i.e. test data for finding accuracy and f1 scores on which it performed well.